 The Laboratory Stewardship Committee believes that these efforts have improved the patient experience, decreased unnecessary phlebotomy for commonly-used tests, improved the use of molecular genetic testing, and have helped to decrease Cleveland Clinic’s spend on healthcare costs.

-Most importantly, these initiatives have never interrupted patient care: while this committee seeks to implement interventions that promote the best patient care possible, there has always been avenues provided for the ordering provider to override the intervention if they believed it was necessary.
+Most importantly, these initiatives have never interrupted patient care: while this committee seeks to implement interventions that promote the best patient care possible, there have always been avenues provided for the ordering provider to override the intervention if they believed it was necessary.